 I’ve been saving and pinning images of baby Halloween costumes all year.
 I wanted to share this early in case you are inspired to order something or start getting crafty.

 1. Yoda.
+If your baby is very very young on his or her first Halloween, you may have already thought they look like Yoda, even if you don’t want to say it outloud.
 A Yoda hat like the one above can be the starting point for a Star Wars-themed costume.
 Wrap baby in a cream-colored blanket and tie with a belt to give him a Jedi robe. (photo from this Etsy shop.)

 2. Fried egg – Use a plain, white sleeper or onesie and attach a piece of yellow felt cut into a circle for the yolk.
 Or, execute the egg look on a blanket and drape it over your baby when she’s sleeping in the car seat.